-For the last decade the church congregation has been faithfully praying about how they could use their building to serve their community.
+For the last decade the small church congregation has been faithfully praying about how they could use their building to serve their community.

-In 2012 Allenton was given ‘Big Local’ Funding and a community organisation ‘Allenton Big Local’ (ABL) was set up.
+In 2012 Allenton was highlighted nationally and given ‘Big Local’ Funding and a community organisation ‘Allenton Big Local’ (ABL) was set up.
 One of the founding members of the ABL Partnership was also a member at St Martin’s and it soon became evident that there were several groups in Allenton who shared the same social objectives and vision.